 Musical Instrument Bank

-The MIB consists of more than 20 magnificent instruments: violins, cellos and bows created by master instrument makers including Stradivarius, Gagliano and Pressenda.
+The Musical Instrument Bank (MIB) consists of more than 20 magnificent instruments: violins, cellos and bows created by master instrument makers including Stradivari, Gagliano and Pressenda.

 What is this prize?

-Every three years, talented Canadian professional classical musicians compete for a chance to borrow one of the more than 20 legendary instruments from the Canada Council’s Musical Instrument Bank (MIB).
+Every three years, talented professional classical musicians from Canada compete for a chance to borrow one of the more than 20 legendary instruments from the Canada Council’s MIB.

 A three-year loan of a rare instrument from the Canada Council’s Musical Instrument Bank.

-Note that the updated guidelines will be posted two months prior to the deadline.
+Updated guidelines will be posted 2 months prior to the deadline.
 You can submit an application to email@example.com.